 Lastly, the Commission notes that approvals from the ACOE and RWQCB are necessary and serve to further reduce the potential for hazards associated with the proposed project.
-The City currently has approval from the RWQCB that extends to November 2011; however, the ACOE permit has yet to be approved.
-To ensure that approvals are in place for the construction of the berm for this year and in the subsequent years permitted herein, Special Condition Five (5) requires the City to submit, prior to commencement of construction of the berm, evidence of final required approval from the ACOE and the RWQCB.
-The ACOE and RWQCB approvals shall be valid through Memorial Day 2015.
+The City currently has approval from the RWQCB that extends to November 2024; however, the required ACOE permit has only been preliminarily approved.
+Final approval of the ACOE permit will be given once the subject CDP has been issued.
+To ensure that approvals are in place before the construction of the berm for this year and in the subsequent years permitted herein, Special Condition Eight (8) requires the City to obtain the final ACOE permit prior to commencement of construction of the berm.
+The ACOE and RWQCB approvals will be valid through the approved term of the subject CDP (extending through Memorial Day 2020).